 Old Fashioned Orange Cake

-Orange and coconut—it’s not the most common combination, but WOW is it good!
+Orange and coconut.
+It’s not the most common combination, but WOW is it good!

-This old fashioned Orange Cake recipe is made using orange juice and orange zest for lots of orange flavor.
-Then, it’s topped with an orange cream cheese frosting (homemade!) and sweetened, shredded coconut.
+This old fashioned Orange Cake recipe is made using orange juice AND orange zest for lots of orange flavor.
+Thanks to the boxed cake mix, it’s easy to make, too!

 The idea for this cake came from my grandma.
 She made it in the 80s and 90s using an orange boxed cake mix and orange juice.
-Sadly, orange cake mix is really hard to find now.
+Sadly, orange cake mix is quite difficult to find now.
+So, I improvised by using both orange juice and orange zest to add lots of citrus flavor to both the cake and the cream cheese frosting.

 cross section of an orange layer cake topped with coconut and an orange garnish.